- Do you live in the Winchester District and in a Winchester City Council property?

 5.1 Storage for electric wheelchairs or scooters, hard standings and cross overs: These requests are considered on individual need, and with regard to the "Fair Access to Care" criteria.
 Not supported by the Authority unless part of a care/assessment package i.e also require wheel chair use/access.

 If you are not currently in contact with Hampshire Social Services and wish to discuss your housing needs, please contact us directly for information of the services available.
 You will also receive advice to the eligibility criteria, and which is the most appropriate route to gaining these services:

-If you have a permanent disability, care for someone with a disability, or are elderly and have difficulties living within, or accessing your home: Please contact Hampshire Social Services (Adult Services) OT Direct on 0845 600 4555, you will receive advice and information.
+If you have a permanent disability, care for someone with a disability, or are elderly and have difficulties living within, or accessing your home: Please contact Hampshire Social Services (Adult Services) OT Direct on 0845 600 4555, where you will receive:

 Minor Adaptations (up to the value of £500)

 Where someone is experiencing specific difficulty in their home, and when this can easily be resolved with a minor work. i.e. a second stair rail or grab rails at the front door.
 These tenants will be considered for self referral to Winchester City Council, without the need for a specialist assessment.
 The majority of this work is usually undertaken as part of the "fast track service" by direct referral to property services, and the work is usually undertaken within 10 working days.

 Major Adaptations (work over £500 which requires more specialist assessment, and does not come into the category of repair and maintenance)